spideycarey/moxabuildnewfirmware/README.md

    9. Type `sudo ./ignition.sh install` To install as a system service that auto-starts Ignition on system boo
    10. Type `sudo ./ignition.sh start` to start the ignition gateway

-9. Igntion Edge initial commission and modules
+9. Ignition Edge initial commission and modules
    1. Open a web browser and navigate to `http://192.168.3.127:8088`
    2. Create new user `edgesupport`
       - Password is in secret server